slvdrvlc/slvdrvlc/README.md

 ## Salvador Vilca - @slvdrvlc

-Hi I'm Salvador - Systems engineering student, carrying out a gamification project for the degree.
+Hi I'm Salvador - Systems engineer, carrying out a gamification project for the degree.

 <!--
 ## 🚀 Some of my projects